Boris Pugo: August coup and death

 Pugo participated in the August coup in 1991 and as the Minister of the Interior firmly supported measures to suppress opposition to the coup.
 After the coup had failed, Pugo died by suicide, anticipating arrest.
 He was contacted by the RSFSR prosecution for a meeting and he shot himself minutes after the phone call.
-His wife Valentina Ivanovna also died by suicide, although sources from the time were uncertain as to whether she killed herself or was killed by her husband.
+His wife Valentina Ivanovna also died, although it is unclear as to whether she killed herself or was killed by her husband.